Guide

 # Watch a specific account

-nylas otp watch agent@company.comThe watch command polls continuously and outputs new OTP codes as they arrive.
-For custom agent workflows, you can also use nylas otp get --raw in a loop with your own retry logic.
+nylas otp watch agent@company.comFor custom agent workflows, nylas otp get --raw can be called in a loop with custom retry logic and a timeout ceiling.

 Handle magic link authentication